-The median wage in 2016 for Chefs and Head Cooks in California is $42,054 annually, or $20.22 hourly.
-The median wage for Chefs and Head Cooks in San Diego County is $42,350 annually, or $20.36 hourly.
+The median wage in 2016 for Chefs and Head Cooks in California was $42,054 annually, or $20.22 hourly.
+The median wage for Chefs and Head Cooks in San Diego County was $42,350 annually, or $20.36 hourly.
 The median is the point at which half of the workers earn more and half earn less.

 Chefs and Head Cooks who work full time in large restaurants, resorts, or government agencies enjoy benefits such as medical, dental, life insurance, and sick leave.
 Part-time Chefs and Head Cooks generally do not.
 Some employers provide employees with uniforms and free meals; but, federal law permits employers to deduct these from their employees’ wages.